ORDER FULFILLMENT IN HALF THE TIME

 will never drain resources away from the fast and efficient Ops and SCM

-proposed on this.
+proposed on this site.
 Further, unusual, hard-to-build products should not be

-charged to overhead that will them have to be paid by the profitable
+charged to overhead that will then have to be paid by the profitable

 competitor, who will build them in the same old way at the same cost in the

 same time.
 For competitors, this will (1) help keep them alive to keep

 helping you in this way and (1) keep them too busy to learn how to catch up

 • If certain products have only a few parts with availability